BVG Class HK

 The BVG Class HK is a type of electric multiple unit in service on the Berlin U-Bahn.
 It is operated by Berliner Verkehrsbetriebe (BVG) (Berlin Transport Company).

 The HK is a Kleinprofil (small profile) variant of the larger Großprofil (large profile) H series.

 Production history

-In the early 2000s, Berliner Verkehrsbetriebe ordered twenty four-car small-profile HK class trains from Bombardier Transportation.
+In the early 2000s, Berliner Verkehrsbetriebe ordered twenty four-car small-profile HK class trains from Adtranz (merged into Bombardier Transportation during production).
 Four pre-production trains underwent trial service for three years before being fully adopted.
 The completed trains were delivered to Berliner Verkehrsbetriebe between mid-2006 and the end of 2007.
 The vehicle bodies feature aluminum shells, with modular roof, cab, and underframe components.
 The power draw of the HK variant is 1,020 kW as compared to the larger H series 2,160 kW.

 Operational history

 The HK series primarily operates on the U2 line.